forestdb/forestdb.org/models/2025-problang-metaphor.md

 In the case of the literal listener, it hears an utterance like “whale,” starts by considering both categories equally, and samples a feature set based on the category.

-Then, it begins to filter responses, it only keeps interpretations where the category matches the utterance.
-Hence, so “whale” means John must be a whale.
+Then, it begins to filter responses: it only keeps interpretations where the category matches the utterance.
+Hence, “whale” means John must be a whale.

 Finally, it checks whether the sampled features satisfy the communicative goal using goalState.